stackitcloud/stackit-cli/docs/stackit_config_set.md

-      --iaas-custom-endpoint string                 IaaS API base URL, used in calls to this API --identity-provider-custom-client-id string   Identity Provider client ID, used for user authentication --identity-provider-custom-endpoint string    Identity Provider base URL, used for user authentication --load-balancer-custom-endpoint string        Load Balancer API base URL, used in calls to this API --logme-custom-endpoint string                LogMe API base URL, used in calls to this API --mariadb-custom-endpoint string              MariaDB API base URL, used in calls to this API
+      --iaas-custom-endpoint string                 IaaS API base URL, used in calls to this API --identity-provider-custom-client-id string   Identity Provider client ID, used for user authentication --identity-provider-custom-endpoint string    Identity Provider base URL, used for user authentication --jwks-custom-endpoint string                 Custom endpoint for the jwks API, which is used to get the json web key sets (jwks) to validate tokens when the service-account authentication is activated
+      --load-balancer-custom-endpoint string        Load Balancer API base URL, used in calls to this API --logme-custom-endpoint string                LogMe API base URL, used in calls to this API --mariadb-custom-endpoint string              MariaDB API base URL, used in calls to this API